Repatriation: Repatriation of humans

-Overview and clarification of terms

 Voluntary vs. forced return

-Voluntary return is the return of eligible persons, such as refugees, to their country of origin or citizenship on the basis of freely expressed willingness to such return.
+Voluntary return is the return of eligible persons, such as refugees, to their country of origin or citizenship based on freely expressed willingness to such return.
 Voluntary return, unlike expulsion and deportation, which are actions of sovereign states, is defined as a personal right under specific conditions described in various international instruments, such as the OAU Convention, along with customary international law.

-Certain countries offer financial support to refugees and immigrants in order to facilitate the process of starting a new life in their country of origin.
-Examples of 21st century voluntary return include the Danish government, which in 2009 began offering £12,000 each to immigrants to return, Switzerland offering approximately 6,500 Francs, targeted for business startups upon returning home, as well as Ireland.
+Examples of contemporary repatriation include Germany repatriating around 320,000 Bosnian refugees starting 1997, German readmission agreements with Romania and Bulgaria in 1993, expulsion of 21,000 Albanians in 1996 from Italy, expulsion of 51,000 from Netherlands in 1996.
+Sweden and Italy applied in some cases detention prior to expulsion, which was described as deterrence.
+Certain countries offer financial support to refugees and immigrants to facilitate the process of starting a new life in their country of origin.
+Examples of 21st-century voluntary return include the Danish government, which in 2009 began offering £12,000 each to immigrants to return, Switzerland offering approximately 6,500 Francs, targeted for business startups upon returning home, as well as Ireland.
 In 2016, Germany allocated €150 million over three years for migrants willing to return, and the Swedish government began offering £3,500 each.
 544 Nigerians returned home from Switzerland in 2013.
 This financial support may also be considered as residency buyouts.

 Two countries may have a re-admission agreement, which establishes procedures, on a reciprocal basis, for one state to return irregular non-nationals to their country of origin or a country through which they have transited.
 Illegal immigrants are frequently repatriated as a matter of government policy.
 Repatriation measures of voluntary return, with financial assistance, as well as measures of deportation are used in many countries.

 As repatriation can be voluntary or forced, the term is also used as a euphemism for deportation.
 Involuntary or forced repatriation is the return of refugees, prisoners of war, or civil detainees to their country of origin under circumstances that leave no other viable alternatives.
-According to modern international law, prisoners of war, civil detainees, or refugees refusing repatriation, particularly if motivated by fears of political persecution in their own country, should be protected from refoulement and given, if possible, temporary or permanent asylum.
-The forced return of people to countries where they would face persecution is more specifically known as refoulement, which is against international law.
+According to Universal Declaration of Human Rights refugees under political persecution should be given political asylum.
+The forced return of people to any country where "life or freedom would be threatened" due to "race, religion, nationality, membership of a particular social group or political opinion" is against Protocol Relating to the Status of Refugees according to non-refoulement.

 Repatriation vs. return

-While repatriation necessarily brings an individual to his or her territory of origin or citizenship, a return potentially includes bringing the person back to the point of departure.
+While repatriation necessarily brings an individual to their territory of origin or citizenship, a return potentially includes bringing the person back to the point of departure.
 This could be to a third country, including a country of transit, which is a country the person has traveled through to get to the country of destination.
 A return could also be within the territorial boundaries of a country, as in the case of returning internally displaced persons and demobilized combatants.
 The distinction between repatriation and return, voluntary or involuntary, is not always clear.